siva10x/langchain-demo/README.md

 ## Security Best Practices
 - Always add `.env` to `.gitignore`.
 - Never share or commit secrets to version control.
+- Use [`nbstripout`](https://github.com/kynan/nbstripout) to automatically remove Jupyter notebook outputs before committing to git.
+This keeps your notebooks clean and prevents accidental sharing of sensitive outputs.
+  - Enable for your repo: `nbstripout --install`
+  - Notebook outputs will now be stripped automatically on commit.

 ## Troubleshooting
 - If you update `.env`, restart your Jupyter kernel to reload variables.